Migrate from an M-Series Appliance to a Panorama Virtual

 - Select.CommitCommit to Panorama

 - Add the IP address of the new Panorama virtual appliance.On the M-Series appliance, add the Public IP address of the Panorama virtual appliance as the second Panorama Server to manage devices from the new Panorama management server.
-If the Panorama virtual appliance is deployed on AWS, Azure or Google™ Cloud Platform, use the public IP address.
+If the Panorama virtual appliance is deployed on AWS, Azure, Google™ Cloud Platform or OCI, use the public IP address.

 - In the Template context drop-down, select the template or template stack containing the Panorama server configuration.